rsingh888/carhistory/Readme.md

 2. install truffle npm install truffle -g
 3. run npm install
 4. truffle develop
+  Copy the account address and update truffle.js and index.html to provide right account to access the smart contract
 5. On the truffle command prompt
   a. compile
   b. migrate